guohuayan/Cognitive-Backscatter/README.md

 This work proposes a novel NOMA system allowing the primary transmission and backscatter transmission sharing the same spectrum.

-If you like this work, you can us by
+If you like this work, you can cite us by

 @ARTICLE{8725523, \
   author={H. {Guo} and R. {Long} and Y.-C. {Liang}}, \